piotrmurach/tty/ISSUE_TEMPLATE.md

 * For general questions or discussion post in [Gitter](https://gitter.im/piotrmurach/tty)

 ### Describe the problem
-Brief description of the issue/feature.
+A brief description of the issue/feature.

 ### Steps to reproduce the problem
 ```